Below is a sample of B&D's litigation experience:

 - Pipeline Right-of-Way Upheld by Supreme Court.
 We successfully represented an amici coalition of over 20 trade associations in a U.S. Supreme Court appeal upholding the authority of the U.S. Forest Service to issue an oil and gas pipeline right-of-way beneath the Appalachian Trail.

-- Successful Settlement in Alleged Vapor Exposure Case.
+- Settlement in Alleged Vapor Exposure Case.
 We represented a major utility in litigation in the District of Columbia Superior Court alleging that vapors from buried manufactured gas plant waste caused multiple adult plaintiffs, who had used a nearby recreational area, to contract leukemia.
 Plaintiffs alleged $110 million in damages.
 We achieved a highly favorable settlement for our client early in discovery after we deposed the lead plaintiff and prepared rebuttal expert opinions.

 - NEPA Litigation for Major Drinking Water Project.
 We won approval of the National Environmental Policy Act (NEPA) Supplemental Environmental Impact Statement for a $200 million state water supply project, including resolution of novel issues relating to the NEPA process.